pillarjs/send/README.md

 [![Gratipay][gratipay-image]][gratipay-url]

-Send is a library for streaming files from the file system as a http response supporting partial responses (Ranges), conditional-GET negotiation (If-None-Match, If-Modified-Since), high test coverage, and granular events which may be leveraged to take appropriate actions in your application or framework.
+Send is a library for streaming files from the file system as a http response supporting partial responses (Ranges), conditional-GET negotiation (If-Match, If-Unmodified-Since, If-None-Match, If-Modified-Since), high test coverage, and granular events which may be leveraged to take appropriate actions in your application or framework.

 Looking to serve up entire folders mapped to URLs?
 Try [serve-static](https://www.npmjs.org/package/serve-static).